 The DaVinci Vaporizer is easy to carry and blends in well, but will it deliver?

 The DaVinci Vaporizer was DaVinci’s (aka Organix, LLC) first foray into the world of portable dry herb vaporizers.
-It has since been joined by a second addition to the DaVinci family, the Ascent.
+It has since been joined by a second addition to the DaVinci family, the Ascent and more recently the Davinci IQ

 Look and Feel